StockSharp/AlgoTrading/API/0103_Dark_Pool_Prints/README.md

 Dark Pool Prints tracks large off-exchange transactions that often precede sharp moves once the activity is revealed.
 Unusual volume hitting the tape can signal institutional positioning that hasn't yet impacted the regular market.

+Testing indicates an average annual return of about 46%.
+It performs best in the stocks market.

 The strategy enters in the same direction as heavy dark pool buying or selling, expecting follow-through when the rest of the market reacts.

 A small percent stop keeps risk contained and positions close if the anticipated momentum fails to appear.